FLXBL SDK

 Collections

-The generated client (from flxbl generate) provides typed collection accessors with full CRUD operations.
-Each collection is typed as createCollection<T, TCreate, TUpdate>() with methods:
+The generated client (from flxbl generate) provides typed collection accessors with CRUD, query, and batch helpers.
+Vector search helpers are generated for entities with VECTOR fields, and relationship helpers are generated from schema relationships.
+Collections are typed as createCollection<T, TCreate, TUpdate>() with helpers like:

 Method Description

-findMany(options?)
-Query records with filters, sorting, pagination, and traversals
+query(options?)
+Query records with filters, search, sorting, pagination, counts, and traversals

 create(data) Create a new record